Dark-siren Cosmology with Decihertz Gravitational-wave Detectors: Introduction

 \section{Introduction}

-The first direct detection of a \ac{GW} event, namely GW150914, marks the beginning of \ac{GW} astronomy \citep{LIGOScientific:2016aoc}.
-According to the third GW Transient Catalog (GWTC-3) published by the LIGO-Virgo-KAGRA Collaboration, there are 90 compact binary coalescences detected so far~\citep[][]{LIGOScientific:2021djp,LIGOScientific:2021psn}.
+The first direct detection of a \ac{GW} event, namely GW150914, marked the beginning of \ac{GW} astronomy \citep{LIGOScientific:2016aoc}.
+According to the first half of the third observing run (O3a) detected by the Advanced Laser Interferometer Gravitational-wave Observatory (LIGO) and Advanced Virgo detectors \citep{LIGOScientific:2017vwq}, there are 39 \ac{GW} candidate events detected so far \citep[][]{LIGOScientific:2020ibl}.
 Although most of them are not associated with \ac{EM} observations, with the increasing number of detected \ac{GW} events, a statistical study of the cosmic expansion is now possible~\citep{LIGOScientific:2021aug}.
-For GW events with associated EM counterparts, because (i) GW signals can provide the luminosity distance of the sources, and (ii) the redshift information can be obtained from the \ac{EM} observations, one can constrain cosmological parameters~\citep[][]{Schutz:1986gp,Dalal:2006qt, Holz:2005df, Nissanke:2009kt, Nissanke:2013fka}.
-Such \ac{GW} events are called ``standard sirens''.
-For example, the first binary neutron star merger GW170817~\citep{LIGOScientific:2017vwq} and its numerous multi-band EM follow-ups \citep[][]{LIGOScientific:2021psn, LIGOScientific:2017zic, LIGOScientific:2017ync, Coulter:2017wya, DES:2017kbs, Cowperthwaite:2017dyu, Goldstein:2017mmi, Savchenko:2017ffs} become a milestone for the new era of multi-messenger astronomy.
+For GW events with associated EM counterparts, because (i) GW signals can provide the luminosity distance of the sources, and (ii) the redshift information can be obtained from the \ac{EM} observations, one can constrain cosmological parameters~\citep{Schutz:1986gp,Dalal:2006qt,Holz:2005df,Nissanke:2009kt,Nissanke:2013fka}. \cite{Schutz:1986gp,Dalal:2006qt,Holz:2005df} Such \ac{GW} events are called ``standard sirens''.
+For example, the first binary neutron star merger GW170817~\citep{LIGOScientific:2017vwq} and its numerous multi-band EM follow-ups \citep[][]{LIGOScientific:2021psn, LIGOScientific:2017zic, LIGOScientific:2017ync, Coulter:2017wya, DES:2017kbs, Cowperthwaite:2017dyu, Goldstein:2017mmi, Savchenko:2017ffs} became a milestone for the new era of multi-messenger astronomy.
 Based on these multi-messenger observations of GW170817, the Hubble parameter $H_0$ is constrained to be $H_0=70^{+12}_{-8}\,{\rm km\,s^{-1}\,Mpc^{-1}}$ (68$\%$ credible interval) \citep{LIGOScientific:2017adf}.